-Ms. Mease is a Senior Scientist with ToxStrategies, based in Research Triangle Park, NC.
-She has more than 10 years of experience in the pharmaceutical industry, focusing on nonclinical biopharmaceutical/pharmaceutical development.
-During her career, she has accrued extensive experience in the overall drug development process, particularly the nonclinical safety assessment studies required for the development of biopharmaceutical/pharmaceutical products.
+Ms. Mease is a Senior Managing Scientist with ToxStrategies, based in Research Triangle Park, NC.
+She has more than 20 years of experience in the pharmaceutical industry, focusing on nonclinical biopharmaceutical and pharmaceutical development.
+During her career, she has accrued extensive experience in the overall drug development process, particularly the nonclinical safety assessment studies required for the development of biopharmaceutical and pharmaceutical products.
 This broad experience allows her to provide unique and innovative solutions to drug development challenges.
-Ms. Mease has expertise in the design, conduct, data interpretation, and reporting of in vivo pharmacokinetic and toxicology studies.
-She works closely with various Contract Research Organizations (CROs) to identify the most appropriate one to perform various in vivo and in vitro studies, and oversees all aspects of study conduct, including cost management, protocol development, study monitoring, report finalization, and regulatory submission support.
-Additionally, she is skilled in evaluating hazards, risks, and mitigation plans associated with exposures to pharmaceutical compounds and excipients.
+Ms. Mease has extensive experience in the design, conduct, data interpretation, and reporting of in vivo pharmacokinetic and toxicology studies (GLP and non-GLP).
+She works closely with high-quality Contract Research Organizations (CROs) across multiple countries to identify the most appropriate one to perform various in vivo and in vitro studies, and oversees all aspects of study conduct, including cost management, protocol development, study monitoring, report finalization, and regulatory submission support.